-Being Present in the Present
+Remaining Present in the Present

 A tornado tore through our neighborhood a year ago today, causing major destruction to several apartments, homes and local businesses just down the street from our house.
-And just a few days later, the whole world turned upside down as the coronavirus pandemic began to spread at a rapid pace and life as we knew it came to a screeching halt.
+And just a few days later, the whole world turned upside down as the COVID pandemic began to spread at a rapid pace and life as we knew it came to a screeching halt.
 These sorts of “anniversaries” cause me to reflect and remember events of the past — but I didn’t need an anniversary to do that this time around.

-For the last several weeks, I’ve been fixated on the past, as I’ve started the long process of finally working through some traumatic events that happened to me in 2013 and 2014 (with the help of a therapist).
+For the last several weeks, I have been fixated on the past, as I’ve started the long process of finally working through some traumatic events that happened to me in 2013 and 2014 (with the help of a therapist).
 Long story short: within a handful of months, my parents’ marriage ended, some other weird things surrounding that happened, and I ended a serious relationship (I don’t recommend doing that when all your friends are mutual friends with that person at a small Christian school).
 So, I graduated college with a broken family and a questionable social life — and a degree!
 But I did what I do best: I withdrew — and moved to the mountains.

 Don’t get me wrong — I used to have all of this present-mindedness “mastered.”
 That was back when my biggest concerns were the dumb thing I said in front of my crush in the cafeteria and my Spanish test coming up next week.
 But then?
 Life happened.
 Relationships got more complicated, responsibilities got weightier, and life got more complex.